 Advertising and Marketing Costs - The Company expenses all advertising and marketing costs when incurred and these are included as part of operating expenses.
-Total advertising and marketing costs for the year ended March 31, 2023 was \$57,194.
+Total advertising and marketing costs for the year ended March 31, 2025 was \$28,560.

-Leases - In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, which requires lessees to recognize long-term leases on their balance sheet and disclose key information about leasing arrangements.
-The new standard establishes a right-of-use model (ROU) that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
-Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
-ASU No. 2016-02 is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-Management has elected to early adopt the provisions ASU 2016-02 for the period ended March 31, 2023.
+Leases - The Company, as a lessee, is required to recognize long-term leases on their balance sheet and disclose key information about leasing arrangements.
+The lessee is also required to establish a right-of-use ("ROU") model that recognizes a ROU asset and corresponding lease liability on the balance sheet for all leases with an original term longer than 12 months.
+Leases will be classified as finance-type or operating-type leases, with classification affecting the pattern and presentation of expense recognition in the income statement.